NetMatch/jquery-event-pointer/README.md

 jquery-event-pointer
 ====================

-Polyfill and normalization support for pointere events, based on jQuery's special event system
+Polyfill and normalization support for pointer events, based on jQuery's special event system.